jujoco/twitch-multitask-task-list-overlay/README.md

     ```

    - Open your browser and enter the URL containing your **Client ID** into the address bar.
 See [Twitch Authorize page Example](./images/twitch-authorize.png)
-   - After granting Authorization, you’ll be redirected to a blank page which will show an error message.
+   - After granting Authorization, you'll be redirected to a blank page which will show an error message.
 This is normal.
    - The blank page will contain a URL in the address bar.
 This URL contains the access token you need.
 See [Access Token Example](./images/access-token-page.png)
    - Copy the token from the URL (it follows `#access_token=` and ends just before `&scope`).
    - Save this token in a safe place for the next step.